D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 - \*\*\*_quantized_model.onnx
 - \*\*\*.bin

-Although the final bin model is the one deployed on Horizon processors, for the convenience of quickly obtaining the model precision on Ubuntu/CentOS development machines, we also support using \*\*\*_quantized_model.onnx for precision testing.
+Although the final bin model is the one deployed on D-Robotics processors, for the convenience of quickly obtaining the model precision on Ubuntu/CentOS development machines, we also support using \*\*\*_quantized_model.onnx for precision testing.
 The quantized model \*\*\*_quantized_model.onnx has consistent precision performance with the bin model running on the X3 processor.

-We recommend using the Horizon development library to load the ONNX model for inference.
+We recommend using the D-Robotics development library to load the ONNX model for inference.
 The basic process is as follows:

 :::caution Note
   1. The sample code is applicable to quantized models as well as original and optimized models.
 You can prepare the data for model inference according to the input types and layout requirements of different models.

-  2. It is recommended to refer to the precision validation method of the sample models in the "horizon_model_convert_sample" package for Horizon model conversion, such as caffe, onnx, etc.: "04_inference.sh" and "postprocess.py".
+  2. It is recommended to refer to the precision validation method of the sample models in the "horizon_model_convert_sample" package for D-Robotics model conversion, such as caffe, onnx, etc.: "04_inference.sh" and "postprocess.py".
 :::

 ```
-# Load Horizon dependency libraries
+# Load D-Robotics dependency libraries
 from horizon_tc_ui import HB_ONNXRuntime

 # Prepare the feed_dict for model execution